 You’ve already carefully selected the best employees you can find.
 So how can Speakeasy Ideas: Upward training materials help your employees improve themselves and become even better?

-Here’s how: By unlocking their potential for employee excellence, increasing their productivity, and becoming self-reliant citizens at the same time!
+Here’s how: By unlocking their potential for employee excellence, increasing their productivity, and becoming more self-reliant and happier at the same time!

 In the course of eight short videos, each between 2 and 4 minutes long, we have distilled the core ideas that unite freedom, productivity, prosperity, self-improvement, and self-reliance, all presented in a format that is fun, entertaining, and inspirational.